SiKol/tische/README.md

 # Tische

+Tische executes SQL queries and renders the result as a PDF using XSL-FO.
-Convert SQL queries into PDFs.
-Only MS SQL Server is supported.
+Currently, only MS SQL Server is supported.

-To use, copy `config-sample.xml` to `config.xml` and run it:
+See `config-sample.xml` for a sample configuration file.
+You must edit at least `<connection>`, `<query>` and `<columns>`.

 ```
 PS> tische config.xml